eric-mitchell/eric-mitchell.github.io/content/about/_index.md

 Earlier, I was a research engineer at [Samsung's AI Center][5] in New York City, where I learned constantly from [Volkan Isler][6], [Daniel D. Lee][7], and many other wonderful (and patient) people.
 As an undergraduate, I completed my thesis under the guidance of [H. Sebastian Seung][10] after many hours in the [Seung Lab][8] at the [Princeton Neuroscience Institute][9].
 I also competed for [Princeton's varsity men's golf team][X].

-In my free time, I make music for the guitar and voice.
+In my free time, I make music for guitar and voice.
 I enjoy the outdoors, particularly golf courses and mountains.

 [1]: https://ai.stanford.edu/~cbfinn/